 Pesticide and Insecticide Options and Solutions

-No matter which pest or disease is attacking your marigolds, you can easily find a solution.
+You can easily find a solution no matter which pest or disease attacks your marigolds.
 If you’re using fungicides, pesticides, or biological control measures, always follow the instructions on the packaging.

-Horticultural oils such as canola or neem oil are some of the most effective treatments for most marigold pests and diseases.
-You can find canola oil in grocery stores, while neem oil is available online or in garden centers.
-Horticultural oils work by interrupting the life cycles of pests like aphids.
+Horticultural oils such as canola or neem oil are the most effective treatments for most marigold pests and diseases.
+You can find canola oil in grocery stores, while neem oil is available online or in garden centers—horticultural oils interrupt pests’ life cycles like aphids.

 Biological controls are an organic and natural way of controlling pests using natural predators.
 Nematodes, predatory mites, and worms are common types of biological controls.
 These measures work well against pests like aphids.